alok/lean4/tests/bench-radar/README.md

 This directory contains the new Lean 4 benchmark suite.
 It is built around [radar](github.com/leanprover/radar) and benchmark results can be viewed on the [Lean FRO radar instance](https://radar.lean-lang.org/repos/lean4).
 To run the entire benchmark suite, execute the script called `run`.
+Set the `RADAR_JSONL` environment variable to capture results into a JSON Lines file while still printing measurements to stdout.

 Benchmarks are organized into subdirectories.
 Each benchmark directory must contain a script called `run` that executes the benchmark,